taskinity/dsl/CONTRIBUTING.md

-# Contributing to Taskinity DSL
+# Contributing to DialogChain

-Thank you for your interest in contributing to Taskinity DSL!
+Thank you for your interest in contributing to DialogChain!
 We welcome all contributions, whether they're bug reports, feature requests, documentation improvements, or code contributions.

 ## 📋 Table of Contents